A Guide to the Maths in the Murderous Maths Books

 offer multiple opportunities to teach practical money and measuring skills.
 Students will be able to tackle questions like

-Or how much weight can a residential elevator hold?
+of a home elevator?
+Or how much weight can a

 The Complete Book Index

 Read the Times Educational Supplement